 No, Streaks does not collect information about the location of your mobile device.

 No. Streaks does not transmit any data read from the Health app across the Internet to either our own or any third-party server.
 Task history may be synchronized automatically to Apple's iCloud servers.
 This data is only accessible from within the Streaks app and is fully controllable by the user.

-Only aggregated, anonymous data is periodically transmitted securely to an external analytics service to help us improve Streaks.
+Only aggregated, anonymous data is periodically transmitted securely to an external crash reporting service to help us improve Streaks.
 This data is not disclosed to any other third parties, except in the following cases:

 Additionally, this data does not contain any information specific to a user, their tasks, or their task history.